PacktPublishing/Fundamentals-of-Analytics-Engineering/chapter_8/guides/setting_up_dbt_cloud.md

 **Creating a branch**

 A *branch* is a copy of the code that you can work on without affecting the main code, which lives in the `main` branch.
 This way, multiple developers can work in their own branch without interfering with each other.
 Think of it as having a single "main" Excel file that multiple people want to work on.
 A branch is similar to making a copy of this main Excel document, then making changes in your own copy, and then bringing these changes, once approved, back to the main file.
 This is also known as  *merging back into main*.
 Using this workflow, multiple developers can work simultaniosuly on their copies of the code (branches) without clashing/overwriting the main code (main branch).

+> Note: Branch != Target schema (Dataset)
+>
+> Note that a branch in dbt Cloud is not the same as your [target schema](https://docs.getdbt.com/faqs/Project/which-schema).
+A branch is a copy of the code, while the target schema (dataset in BigQuery), is the holder of tables and views in your data warehouse.
+The branch is used to manage changes to the code, while the schema is used to manage the data.
+Think of the branch as a copy of the code, and the schema as a copy of the data.

 In dbt Cloud, you are required to create a branch before you can create new files, folders or make changes to existing files.
 Click on **Create branch** to create a new branch.
 You will be asked to name the branch.
 Fill in your name (for me it's `lbenninga`) and select **Create branch** (as shown in Figure 6).

 <img src="images/dbt_cloud/dbt_cloud_figure_6.png" alt="Figure 6 - Creating a branch" width="500"/>
 <p align="center">Figure 6 - Creating a branch</p>